yelamanchili-murali/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/lab-3-file_search.md

 The **instructions/instructions_file_search.txt** file provides guidance on how the LLM should use File Search for grounding purposes.

+!!! info
+    The instructions direct the agent to search the "Contoso Product Information Vector Store" for additional Contoso product information.
+This vector store is specified in the `vector_store` function in `main.py`.

 ### Run the Agent App

 1. Review the **create_vector_store** function in the **utilities.py** file.
 The create_vector_store function uploads the Tents Data Sheet and saves it in a vector store.
 To observe the vector store creation process, set a [breakpoint](https://code.visualstudio.com/Docs/editor/debugging){:target="_blank"} in the function.